microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 In a `.js` file, types can often be inferred just like in `.ts` files.
 Likewise, when types can't be inferred, they can be specified using JSDoc the same way that type annotations do in a `.ts` file.
+Just like Typescript, `--noImplicitAny` will give you errors on the places that the compiler could not infer a type.
+(With the exception of open-ended object literals; see below for details.)

 JSDoc annotations adorning a declaration will be used to set the type of that declaration.
 For example: